leixiaofeng-astar/eye_rasabot/data/nlu.md

 - can cut out cataract
 - how to take out cloudy lens
 - Do I need to change my lens in future after cataract surgery
-- What are the non-medical treatments for Cataract?
+- What are the non-medical treatments for cataract?
-- Do doctors perform surgeries for Cataracts?
+- Do doctors perform surgeries for cataracts?
-- What kind of surgery helps with Cataracts?
+- What kind of surgery helps with cataracts?
-- How can I stop my Cataract permanently?
+- How can I stop my cataract permanently?
-- I don't want to have surgery, how can I stop Cataracts?
+- I don't want to have surgery, how can I stop cataracts?
-- I have very bad Cataracts, what can the doctor do to improve it?
+- I have very bad cataracts, what can the doctor do to improve it?
-- How can I improve my Cataracts if my eye drops donâ€™t work?
+- How can I improve my cataracts if my eye drops donâ€™t work?
 - Is there any procedure the doctor can do to improve my dry eyes?
-- What does Cataract Surgery entail?
+- What does cataract Surgery entail?
-- Can I go for surgery for Cataracts?
+- Can I go for surgery for cataracts?
-- Is there a way to surgically treat Cataracts?
+- Is there a way to surgically treat cataracts?
 - What happens during cataract surgery?
 - What does the eye surgeon do during cataract surgery?